-In the 20th century Hull imported wool from Australia and New Zealand.
+In the 20th century, Hull imported wool from Australia and New Zealand.
 Wheat was also imported.
 So was petrol and wood.
 Coal and cotton were exported.
 Fishing boomed.
 Hull was the third-largest port in Britain and its main fishing port.
 It was also a major passenger port.
-In 1970 160,000 people traveled to or from Gothenburg in Sweden or Rotterdam in Holland.
+In 1970 160,000 people travelled to or from Gothenburg in Sweden or Rotterdam in Holland.

 In the late 20th century industries in Hull included flour milling.
 Oil cake was made in Hull.
 So were metal boxes, plastic bags, excavators, and caravans.

-Meanwhile, the Streetlife Museum opened in 1976.
-The Transport Museum opened in 1989.
-Hulls Historic Docks were opened in 1991.
-RED Art Gallery opened in 1997.
+Meanwhile, the Streetlife Museum of Transport opened in 1989.
 Hull and East Riding Museum opened in 1997.
 In 1999 a trawler, the Arctic Corsair was opened to the public, after being refurbished.